-Some students are placed in contexts close to home to minimise disruption to partners and families, others within daily commuting range of the College, while others are accommodated within the College for the residential component each week.
-The advantage of sharing and comparing experience with colleagues training on other pathways, as well as from other contexts and, given the College’s commitment to engagement with the breadth of the Church of England, all ecclesial traditions, will make for a truly distinctive and rich formational experience.
+Some students are placed in contexts close to home to minimise disruption to partners and families, some within daily commuting range of the College, while others are accommodated within the College for the residential component each week.

 Students, who come from a wide diversity of traditions, are encouraged to bring variety to this pattern of worship by preparing and leading creative liturgy and worship in weekly small groups and for the whole College, usually instead of Monday's Evening Prayer.